changesets/changesets/.changeset/poor-wolves-know.md

 "@changesets/git": minor
 ---

-Add new getAllTags api to @changesets/git
+A new `getAllTags` utility has been added.